efecankaya/BlindSSTIScanner/README.md

 # Blind SSTI Scanner for Burp Suite

 This extension enchances Burp Suite's Active Scan by adding template engine specific payloads to detect remote code execution via server-side template injection.
+The extension utilizes polyglot payloads and code context escaping for efficient and accurate detection.

 ### Usage

-Set the configurations as you please, and run an active scan against the target.
+Run an Active Scan against the target.
 Identified vulnerabilities will be reported as scanner issues.

 ### Installation

-To install the extension, download the `jar` file from the [releases](https://github.com/efecankaya/BlindSSTIScanner/releases/tag/release) page, and add it to Burp Suite from Extensions > Add.
+To install the extension, download the `jar` file from the [releases](https://github.com/efecankaya/BlindSSTIScanner/releases/tag/release) page, and add it to Burp Suite from `Extensions > Add`.

 ### Configuration options